LATAMOCPTECHTEAM/azuredevops-unify-release/README.md

 2. If no builds are pending it will create a build tag that you can use to filter in your release pipeline.

-3. If there's a build pending, it will not create the build tag, so your release pipeline (with the build tag filter enable) will not be triggered.
+3. If there's a build pending, it will not create the build tag, so your release pipeline (with the build tag filter enabled) will not be triggered.

 In this way, only the last build to finish will create the build tag and the pipeline will be run.